Tiki Rock

 Planning Your Visit

-Tiki Rock is at 2 Broad St, Boston, MA 02109, in the Financial District.
+Tiki Rock is at 2 Broad St, Boston, MA 02109, in the Financial District, and the venue is recommended for reservations with a casual dress code.
 Access from South Station (Red and Silver lines) is direct.
 The Aquarium stop on the Blue Line places you a short walk away.
 Seaport hotels and Downtown Crossing properties are both within reasonable distance on foot.

 Peers You’d Cross-Shop